 Our VISION is to improve the health of the underserved of New Orleans.
 We will do this by:

-St. Thomas Community Health Center is proud to be recognized by the National Center for Quality Assurance (NCQA) as a Patient-Centered Medical Home (PCMH).
+St. Thomas Community Health Center is proud to be recognized by the National Committee for Quality Assurance (NCQA) as a Patient-Centered Medical Home (PCMH).
 NCQA is the gold-standard for measuring quality care.

 A Patient-Centered Medical Home provides coordinated care by a team of providers who work together to provide you with quality, comprehensive care.